SCT Services in Cloverdale

-The city of Cloverdale, with a population of 8,825 is located in northern Sonoma County, along Highway 101, approximately 10 miles south of the southern Mendocino County line.
+The city of Cloverdale, with a population of 9,213, is located in northern Sonoma County approximately 10 miles south of the southern Mendocino County line.

 Sonoma County Transit provides local service in Cloverdale via Route 68, the Cloverdale Shuttle.
-The Shuttle operates on weekdays between the hours of 7:30am and 4:30pm and operates a 33 minute loop route whose terminus is the Furber Ranch Shopping Center on South Cloverdale Blvd.
-The route connects the shopping center with the Kings Valley development, the Senior Center, the downtown Plaza and adjacent residential neighborhoods.
+The Shuttle operates Monday thru Saturday between the hours of 7:25am and 4:05pm.
+The route terminus is the Furber Ranch Shopping Center on South Cloverdale Blvd.
+The Shuttle connects the shopping center with the Kings Valley Apartments, the Senior Center, the downtown Plaza and adjacent residential neighborhoods.

 In addition to local service, Sonoma County Transit’s Route 60 provides intercity service that connects Cloverdale with Healdsburg, Windsor and downtown Santa Rosa where transfers to other Sonoma County Transit Routes, local Santa Rosa CityBus services and regional services provided by Golden Gate Transit can be made.
-Route 60 operates daily.
+Route 60 operates on a daily schedule.

 Fares on Route 60 are zone-based and vary between $1.50 & $3.00 for adults, $1.25 to $2.75 youth and $0.75 to $1.50 for seniors.

 Sonoma County Paratransit provides paratransit services, in accordance with the Americans with Disabilities Act, during the same hours and days as Sonoma County Transit’s fixed-route service.
 Local and intercity paratransit services are provided in Cloverdale.